1) Eternity in their hearts – Don Richardson

 As a child of the West I grew up in a world of discontinuities – reformations, revolutions, invasions and conquests; a succession of cultural extinctions.
 This backdrop teaches us to view ourselves as if standing outside of history, separate to what has gone before, and to see today as the only day of clear sight and freedom.
 This view of history fosters an illusion of complete autonomy – the notion that I have created myself!

-Tibor Szamuely is an epic narrative of the evolution of Russia, her people and her world.
+Tibor Szamuely offers an epic narrative of the evolution of Russia, her people and her world.
 It reframed my whole understanding of history and our place within it.
 Today did not create itself.
 It has been birthed out of all the forces, continuums, polarities and identities of the past.
 This insight has shaped my learning and my teaching to this day.

 5) Russian Mystics – Sergius Bolshakoff